Iron Creek Falls

 Spray Park Little Waterfall

-The Mather Memorial Highway portion of Highway 410 that runs north-south east of Mount Rainier is home to Union Creek Falls, one of the more unique waterfalls in the region as it falls behind two rock walls.
+The Mather Memorial Highway portion of Highway 410, which runs north-south east of Mount Rainier, is home to Union Creek Falls, one of the more unique waterfalls in the region as it falls behind two rock walls.
 The walls are so saturated by the spray that small plants have grown on them.

 Union Creek Falls